By Lorenz Bauer, Ph.D.

 I would like to invite all of you to join me February 28- March 2, in Washington DC at the ABLC meeting where we will have a panel discussion about the challenges and opportunities involving advanced biofuels.
 Please contact me with any thoughts and suggestions about recent advances in biofuel and how we can overcome the challenges we face: [email protected]

-About the Author: Dr. Lorenz Bauer, an independent consultant, is a member of Lee Enterprises Consulting, the world’s premier bioeconomy consulting group, with more than 100 consultants and experts worldwide who collaborate on interdisciplinary projects, including the types discussed in this article.
+About the Author: Dr. Lorenz Bauer, an independent consultant, was a member of Lee Enterprises Consulting, the world’s premier bioeconomy consulting group, with more than 150 consultants and experts worldwide, until his death in 2019.
 The opinions expressed herein are those of the author and do not necessarily express the views of Lee Enterprises Consulting.
-Larry will be a guest speaker at the ABLC 2018 Conference commencing on February 28, 2018.
+Larry was a guest speaker at the ABLC 2018 Conference commencing on February 28, 2018.